coopernurse/node-pool/README.md

     Pool() accepts an object with these slots:

-             name : name of pool (string, optional) create : function that returns a new resource should call callback() with the created resource destroy : function that accepts a resource and destroys it max :
+                  name : name of pool (string, optional) create : function that returns a new resource should call callback() with the created resource destroy : function that accepts a resource and destroys it max : maximum number of resources to create at any given time idleTimeoutMillis : max milliseconds a resource can go unused before it should be destroyed (default 30000)
+    reapIntervalMillis : frequency to check for idle resources (default 1000)

 ## Run Tests